VictorAbhi/speechbridge/README.md

 # speechbridge

-An end-to-end pipeline for automatic speech recognition (ASR) to Neplali translation and summarization (both nepali and language probably) of English audio files.
+An end-to-end pipeline for automatic speech recognition (ASR) to summarization for Nepali and English Language.

 ## Features